openshift/ci-tools/ONBOARD.md

 specifically to its `ci-operator/config/openshift` subdirectory [tree](https://github.com/openshift/release/tree/master/ci-operator/config/openshift).
-Each OpenShift component has a separate directory there, and there is a configuration file in it per branch.
+Each OpenShift component has a separate directory there, and there is a configuration file in it per branch of the repository under test (all files should be in the `master` branch of the `openshift/release` repository).

 ### Images targets, end-to-end tests and more

-Building the source code and running unit tests is the trivial basic use case. ci-operator is able to build component images, provision test clusters using them and run end-to-end tests on them.
+Building the source code and running unit tests is basic use case for ci-operator.
+In addition to that, ci-operator is able to build component images, provision test clusters using them and run end-to-end tests on them.
 These use cases would use more features in both configuration file and Prow job and would not fit into this document.
+We will provide more documentation describing other use cases soon.

 ## Add Prow jobs